-- As a requirement to receive the County's allocation of hydroelectric power from Glenn Canyon Dam, the Western Area Power Administration (WAPA) mandates members incorporate energy conservation demand management strategies, initiatives and measurements. - The third component of the Water and Energy Conservation Plan is establishing conservation initiatives, policy, programs and measures that reflect the community's demographics, planning efforts, residential and commercial sector and stakeholder interests.
+- As a public water supplier, the Office of the New Mexico State Engineer (OSE), Conservation Division requires a current water conservation plan be reviewed, approved and filed with their office. - As a requirement to receive the County's allocation of hydroelectric power from Glenn Canyon Dam, the Western Area Power Administration (WAPA) mandates members incorporate energy conservation demand management strategies, initiatives and measurements. - The third component of the Water and Energy Conservation Plan is establishing conservation initiatives, policy, programs and measures that reflect the community's demographics, planning efforts, residential and commercial sector and stakeholder interests.

 Pajarito Environmental Education Center continues to provide conservation education to the community through a contract with the DPU.
-This past quarter, PEEC held an in-person electric vehicle show, a virtual education presentation on heat-pumps and incorporated conservation education into its hybrid in-person/virtual summer camp activities.
+This past quarter, PEEC held an in-person electric vehicle show, a virtual education and incorporated conservation presentation on heat-pumps education into its hybrid in-person/virtual summer camp activities.